prplfoundation/data-elements/doc/AdminGuide.md

 ### iii.
 Processors

 In WCCF, Processors are apps intended (generally) to accept Sensor output and transform it in some fashion prior to delivery by a Transmitter to a corresponding Receiver.
-In the base Version 1.4.0, there is a single Processor that demonstrates this architectural relationship by merely transferring Sensor output to the Transmitter's input directory.
+In Version 1.x, there is a single Processor that demonstrates this architectural relationship by merely transferring Sensor output to the Transmitter's input directory.
 This Processor is named wccf_proc_null.

 The config file for wccf_proc_null is file [`/etc/config/wccf_proc_null.cfg`](../utils/wccf_proc_null.cfg.in).
 Its content is largely self documenting and is reproduced in its entirety here: